GabePersson/AutoDroid-V2/step_4_accuracy_validation/README.md

 For any questions or troubleshooting, feel free to open an issue in the repository. 🚀

+# Running Experiments Setup

+To run experiments with the fine-tuned model we provide, please download the model [here](https://huggingface.co/BlitherBoom/AutoDroid-V2).
+Save the model files in the following directory: **evaluation/model**

 # Running LLama Touch Experiment

 ## Overview